ncatlab/nlab-content/pages/1/4/5/3/3541/content.md

   \,.
 \]

-Remarkably (from the discussion at *[[quantum decoherence]]*) one finds that such a measurement channel (eq:MeasurementChannelInIdeaSection) may equivalently be understood as the result of a unitary evolution (eq:UnitaryChannelInIdeaSection) of the state $\rho$ coupled to an environment state $\omega$ *followed by* the [[partial trace]] over the environment's Hilbert space.
+Remarkably (from the discussion at *[[quantum decoherence]]*) one finds that such a measurement channel (eq:MeasurementChannelInIdeaSection) may equivalently be understood as the result of a unitary evolution (eq:UnitaryChannelInIdeaSection) of the state $\rho$ coupled to an environment state $\omega$ *followed by* the [[partial trace quantum channel|partial trace]] over the environment's Hilbert space.
 This observation turns out to generally lead to yet another characterization of quantum channels:

 Quantum channels equivalently act on a density matrix $\rho$ by